TakiShiwa/donate-with-upi/CONTRIBUTING.md

 The UPI logo is a copyrighted and trademarked property of [NPCI](https://www.npci.org.in/).
 Your contributions will be released under the [MIT License](LICENSE).

-## Acknowledgments

-Thank you for your interest in contributing to this project.
-Your efforts make the developer community more vibrant and creative.

 ---

-Let's work together to enhance the beauty and impact of these UPI donation buttons! 🙏💖
+Thank you for your interest in contributing to this project.Let's work together to enhance the beauty and impact of these UPI donation buttons! 🙏💖